So you’ve decided to go vegan and you need a beginner vegan meal plan to help get you through the first week of an exciting new stage in your life?

 What should I eat for the weeks after the 7-day meal plan is over?

 Easy!
 Either you repeat our 7-day meal plan, or, now that you have more knowledge: customize your own!
 That’s why we’ve added a meal plan template to the pack as well.
-Just copy-paste what you liked from the previous week and add new recipes to the plan (there are loads more ideas here).
+Just copy-paste what you liked from the previous week and add new recipes to create your own vegan weekly meal plan (there are loads more ideas here).

 Last but not least: don’t overthink things.
 It’s ok to skip a meal from the meal plan.
 Your first week is there especially for getting used to (or trying) the vegan lifestyle.
 If you find you need to skip or cheat on a meal – that’s ok!
 Don’t beat yourself up, simply move on to the next meal.